Reituza/CMPG-323-Overview-30812283/README.md

 ## storage of credentials and sensitive information
-It is important to store sensetive information because extensive code re-use increases the risk of distributing vulnerabilities from one dependency or repository to another.
+It is important to store sensetive information because extensive code re-use increases the risk of distributing vulnerabilities from one dependency or repository to another

 To save credentials you can clone Git repository by setting a username and password on the command line:
 $ git clone https://<USERNAME>:<PASSWORD>@github.com/path/to/repo.git